Jacklyn O'Donnell: The Ed Wynn Show

 O'Donnell was placed under contract to Thalia-Keethwyn Productions in May 1958 for a television show scheduled that Fall.
 The Ed Wynn Show would be the third television series for the veteran comic actor Ed Wynn.
 O'Donnell and Sherry Alberoni would play Wynn's granddaughters.
-O'Donnell drew lots of publicity during the fall of 1958 for this show, in which she played a college coed living at home.
+O'Donnell drew lots of publicity during the fall of 1958 for this show, in which she played a college student living at home.
 Despite an engaging cast, which included Herb Vigran and Myrna Fahey, the show lasted for only fifteen episodes.
 NBC cancelled it and moved Steve Canyon to its time slot in early January 1959.

 Film and television

 For 1959 O'Donnell did two anthology series on television, Goodyear Theatre and The DuPont Show.
 She also starred in her first film, an independently produced thirty-minute short called Teenage Challenge.
-The director of this short, William F. Claxton, would also direct O'Donnell's first feature length film Young Jesse James, shot in 1959 but not released until August 1960.
+The director of this short, William F. Claxton, would also direct O'Donnell's first feature-length film Young Jesse James, shot in 1959 but not released until August 1960.
 After completing her work in this film, O'Donnell flew to Phoenix, Arizona for a supporting role in The Late Christopher Bean.

 Most of 1960 was disappointing for O'Donnell.
 She had only one television performance, on Zane Grey Theatre, and when Young Jesse James was released in August the New York Times reviewer described her as "drab".
 However, things picked up towards the end of the year when she was cast in a new television series.

 Westinghouse Playhouse

 NBC bought a thirty-minute television program from Revue Studios for broadcast on Friday nights starting in January 1961.
 The show, called Westinghouse Playhouse, was not an anthology series as the name might suggest, but a sitcom loosely based on events in the real family life of star Nanette Fabray.
-O'Donnell was cast as Fabray's new seventeen year old step-daughter, who initially resents her father's (Wendell Corey) re-marriage.
+O'Donnell was cast as Fabray's new seventeen year old step-daughter, who initially resents her father's (Wendell Corey) remarriage.
 The show also featured Bobby Diamond and Doris Kemper, and late in the series, Mimi Gibson.

 O'Donnell appeared in all twenty-six episodes of the series; a few of them were based around her character.
 However, within a few weeks the series was already being called Nanette Fabray or The Fabray Show in acknowledgement of the overwhelming presence of the energetic star.

 Though the cast was considered good by critics, the show's writing "depended on developments which were easily foreseen and completely predictable".
 The show was not renewed by NBC and aired its final episode in early July 1961.
 The cancellation precipitated a major change in O'Donnell's career.